List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-This confirms legal ownership and the car’s basic details.
+1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and insurance status.
+This is crucial for legal ownership.

-4. Perform a cold start test: Arrange to see the car when it hasn’t been driven for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual noises, which could indicate underlying engine issues.
+4. Cold start test — Arrange to see the car when it hasn’t been warmed up.
+Hard starting, excessive smoke, or strange noises during a cold start can indicate engine issues.

-5. Inspect all four tyres: Check for uneven wear, which can point to alignment problems, suspension issues, or even past accident damage.
-Also, verify the tyre date codes.
+5. Check all four tyres — Look for uneven wear, which indicates alignment issues or possible accident damage.
+Check the tyre date codes.

-6. Open the bonnet for a visual check: Look for any signs of oil leaks, check the coolant level, assess the battery’s age and terminal condition, and inspect the condition of all belts for cracks or fraying.
+6. Open bonnet — Inspect for oil leaks, check coolant level, note the battery age, and inspect the condition of belts and hoses.

 Insider Checks